vis4good/vis4good.github.io/index.md

 Papers will be *up to four pages, plus up to one page of references*, in [VGTC two-column format](https://tc.computer.org/vgtc/publications/conference/).
 Authors may elect to have their paper included archivally, or, per the authors' request (e.g., for in-progress work), to have the work be presented but excluded from formal conference proceedings.

-Submissions will made via [PCS](https://new.precisionconference.com/submissions) and single-blind reviewed by the program committee.
+Submissions will be made via [PCS](https://new.precisionconference.com/submissions) and single-blind reviewed by the program committee.

 ### Important Dates
 - July 16: Submission Deadline